Juan Baigorri Velar: The Rain-Making Machine

-According to the magazine Crítica, its invention came about accidentally, when he was in Bolivia using his mineral detecting device.
+According to the newspaper Crítica, its invention came about accidentally, when he was in Bolivia using his mineral detecting device.
 When it was connected, a light rain suddenly began to fall.
 He apparently concluded that was due to the "electromagnetic congestion" it produced.
 After that, he spent much of his time attempting to make it more effective.
 The final version was about the size of a 14" TV set, with a battery and two antennas...one negative, one positive.
 It was presented at the offices of the Central Argentine Railway, for publicity purposes.

 The company manager proposed that he make it rain in Santiago del Estero Province, which was going through one of the worst droughts in its history.
 In 1938, he travelled to Pinto with a representative of the company.
 According to witnesses, when the machine was turned on the wind changed direction, it became cloudy, and twelve hours later there was a brief downpour.
 He was encouraged to create a higher-power device and, later that year, took it to Santiago del Estero, the provincial capital.
 After fifty-five hours of being in operation, 2.5 inches of rain fell.

 Upon returning to Buenos Aires, he was interviewed by several newspapers and magazines, local and foreign.
 He also received criticism from Alfredo Galmarini, head of the Meteorology Directorate, who called the machine a "parody" and didn't believe that Baigorri was serious.
 In response, he promised to make it rain in Buenos Aires in three days, activated the machine, and sent an umbrella to Galmarini.
 Clouds began to gather on the first night and, the following morning, there was a downpour.
 After claiming another successful demonstration in Carhué, he returned to his regular career, saying that he was tired of the publicity.